What Does a Registered Nurse Do? Understanding Their Impact

 From Scrubs to Nurse Jackie to Chicago Med, you’ve seen nurses portrayed multiple times on TV.
-Sure, they wear scrubs, give shots and carry stethoscopes around their necks, but what does a registered nurse actually do?
+Sure, they wear scrubs, give shots and carry stethoscopes around their necks, but what does a registered nurse do, exactly?
 More than you might think!

-For starters, registered nurses (RNs) are not limited to working in hospital settings.
-RNs can also work in clinics, schools, assisted living facilities, homes, schools and more.
-They can also specialize in areas such as cardiac care, midwifery, family practice, geriatrics, labor and delivery and emergency nursing.
+It’s true that nurses’ duties vary greatly depending on the healthcare setting they work in.
+It may come as a surprise to some, but registered nurses are not limited to working in hospitals.
+RN nurses can also work in in clinics, schools, assisted living facilities, homes and more.
+They can also specialize in areas such as cardiac care, pediatrics, family practice, geriatrics, labor and delivery, and emergency nursing.

 What does a registered nurse do in a hospital?

 Working in a hospital is what comes to most people’s minds when they think of nursing—and for good reason.
-The BLS reports that in 2014, 61 percent of registered nurses worked in hospitals.
-Examples of registered nurses you might find in a hospital include cardiac care nurses, nurse managers, perioperative nurses and labor and delivery nurses.
+The BLS reports that in 2018, 60 percent of registered nurses worked in hospitals.1 Examples of RN nurses you might find in a hospital include cardiac care nurses, nurse managers, perioperative nurses and labor and delivery nurses.

-Tina M. Baxter, APRN, GNP-BC and CEO of Baxter Professional Services LLC, breaks down the average shift in a hospital.
-The day begins with a report from the off-going shift of any new information, from admissions and discharges, to patients whose conditions might have worsened.
-Next comes the count of medications, and then patient assessments, which includes vitals and a medical evaluation.
+Hospital nurses typically start their day with a report from the departing shift to get up-to-speed with any updates, from admissions and discharges to patients whose conditions may have improved or worsened.
+Next comes the count of medications, and then patient assessments, which generally includes vitals and a medical evaluation.

-“Any time during this process, you could be interrupted to handle emergencies, such as a patient coding or in arrest, an admission or any number of things,” Baxter explains.
+In a hospital setting, you never know what you’ll encounter.
+So any time during these normal rounds you could be interrupted to handle emergencies, such as a patient coding or in arrest, a new admission or another urgent event.

 Hospital RNs also administer medication, change dressings and document care in patients’ records.
-Hospitals know no business hours, which means these nurses may be expected to work long shifts, including overnight or on weekends and holidays.
+And considering hospitals operate around the clock, these nurses may be expected to work long shifts, including overnight or on weekends and holidays.

 What does a registered nurse do in a clinic?

-As a clinic nurse, former RN Beth Anne Schwamberger says she and her coworkers would arrive before the doctor to set up the clinic.
-This included getting exam tables ready and in position, checking otoscope and ophthalmoscope lights for ear and eye tests, turning on computers and getting charts ready for the day.
+For nurses working in a clinic, they typically arrive before the doctor to prepare for the day’s appointments.
+This may include getting exam tables ready, checking otoscope and ophthalmoscope lights, turning on computers and getting charts prepared for the day.